lukeify/notes/Sideloading iOS Apps.md

    No capabilities or app services seem to be needed.

 3. Ensure the device you'd like to load the application on is present in the [_Devices_ section][7] of developer.apple.com.
-   You can have up to 100 iPhones listed within a one-year period (you have a once-a-year opportunity to unregister previous devices that becomes available on the anniversary of your developer membership).
+   You can have up to 100 iPhones listed within a one-year period (you have a once-a-year opportunity to deregister previous devices that becomes available on the anniversary of your developer membership).
    Set the _Platform_ to _iOS, iPadOS, tvOS, watchOS, visionOS_, the _Device Name_ to anything (although preferably it's the same device name as within the device).

     - The _Device ID_ or _UDID_ (Unique Device Identifier) can be found in both _Finder_ and _Apple Configurator_ when the device is connected.
-      For _Finder_, when the device is connected, navigate to the iPhone's pane, and click the device details under the name (for example _iPhone 15 Pro — 511.87GB (xxx.xxGB available)_) once.
+      For _Finder_, when the device is connected, navigate to the iPhone's pane, and click the device details under the name (for example _iPhone 15 Pro — 511.87GB (<span data-nospell>xxx.xxGB</span> available)_) once.
       The _UDID_ will be shown alongside the _Serial Number_ and _Device Model_.

         ![](images/iphone-udid-in-finder.png)